Herb White

 White served as a Senior Account Representative for Georgia Public Broadcasting from 1991 to 2009.
 In 1993, he and producer Tom Vardase brought high school sports programming to GPB, securing funding for the initial season of Prep Sports +, which went on to become the longest-running high school sports show in the country.
 In 1997, they negotiated the rights to the Georgia state high school football semifinals and finals, GPB's high school sports programming has expanded to include the boys and girls basketball championships and the wrestling and cheerleading championships.
-White has raised over $4 million in corporate funding for high school sports on GPB.